calebdagreat/azure-network-protocols/README.md

 </p>
 <p>

-- Log-In to Microsoft Azure
+- Log-In to Microsoft Azure by going to https://portal.azure.com
 </p>

 <p>